cjxe/cjxe/README.md

 -->
 My name is Baran, and I enjoy working on big data!

-- 🔭 I am currently looking for a 2021 summer internship as a software developer!
+- 🔭 I am currently looking for a 2021 summer internship as a software engineer!
-- ✨ Interests: Data Science, Machine Learning, Automation and Cryptocurrencies.
+- ✨ Interests: Data Science, Machine Learning, Chatbots, Automation and Cryptocurrencies.
 - ⚡ Fun fact: Professional Windows user, 12 years of experience!!